wlg1/analogous_neuron_circuit_expms/README.md

 ---

-[in repo- state underlying assumptions and hypotheses to test]
+[state underlying assumptions and hypotheses to test]